Tax Issues

 5 Tips to Cut Your Inheritance Tax Bill

-Cut Your Tax Bill With Charitable Giving
+Cut Your Tax Bill with Charitable Giving

 Give to charity through your will and reduce what your heirs pay in inheritance tax while supporting causes you care about.